-For more information please refer to Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A at: http://www.intel.com/Assets/PDF/manual/253668.pdf.
+For more information, please refer to the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A (see Section 1.8, "Related Documents" on page 23).

 3.9 Power Aware Interrupt Routing (PAIR)

 The processor added enhanced power-performance technology which routes interrupts to threads or cores based on their sleep states.
 For example concerning energy savings, it routes the interrupt to the active cores without waking the deep idle cores.
 For Performance, it routes the interrupt to the idle (C1) cores without interrupting the already heavily loaded cores.
 This enhancement is mostly beneficial for high interrupt scenarios like Gigabit LAN, WLAN peripherals, and so on.